 4. Size and Scale Comparison Videos

-What it shows: Product next to common reference objects Ideal length: 20-30 seconds Conversion impact: Critical for furniture and large items
+What it shows: Product next to common reference objects Ideal length: 20-30 seconds

 Best for: